sandordargo/sandordargo.github.io/_posts/2017-1-17-prime-generator.md

 layout: post
 title: "Refactor Knuth's Prime Printer"
 date: 2017-1-17
+header: "During this week's coding dojo we had the exercise of refactoring Knuth's prime printer.
+If you have seen episode Functions from Uncle Bob's Clean Code videos, this might have rung the bell."
 ---

-During this week's coding dojo we had the exercise of refactoring Knuth's prime printer.
-If you have seen episode Functions from Uncle Bob's Clean Code videos, this might have rung the bell.
 If not, imagine some nasty long main function with wonderful variable names like `CC`, `RR, `j` and `jPrime` for example.
 I hope you don't like these names.
 [Here](https://github.com/sandordargo/KnuthPrimeGenerator/tree/original_code) is the starting code in Java and [here in C++](https://github.com/sandordargo/KnuthPrimeGeneratorCpp).

 Just for the record, I took the Java code from Uncle Bob's video and quickly translated it to C++ for those who prefer that language during dojos.